 Article 2.
-The registered office of the EFC is located in a district of Belgium.
-It is currently located at 1410 Waterloo, avenue des Petits-Champs 4A.
+The registered office of the Association is located in a district of Belgium.
+It is currently located at Avenue des Arts 56, 4C - 1000 Bruxelles, Belgium.
 It may be transferred to any other place in the Belgian region of the Bilingual Region of Brussels-Capital or the French-speaking Region by decision of the Board of Administrators, published in the Annex of LE MONITEUR BELGE.

 Article 4.
-The EFC is composed of Member Societies (European and International), Members, Honorary Members and Affiliate Members.
+The Association is composed of Member Societies (European and International), Members, Honorary Members, Branches and Affiliate Members.

 Member Societies (European)

 Article 5.1.
-European3 scientific and technical societies and organisations located within Europe that are in pursuance of the advancement, best practice and education of the science and technology of corrosion and its control for the socio-economic benefit of mankind and the well being of the environment.
-These societies and organisations must be in full compliance with the objectives of Article 3 of these statutes and must be non-profit organisations.
+European scientific and technical societies and organisations located within Europe that are in pursuance of the advancement, best practice and education of the science and technology of corrosion and its control for the socio-economic benefit of mankind and the well being of the environment, may become European Members.

 Member Societies (International)

 Article 6.1.
-Subject to the recommendation of three European Member Societies in good standing, scientific and technical societies and organisations located in a country that is not a full member state of the Council of Europe, and that are in pursuance of the advancement, best practice and education of the science and technology of corrosion and its control for the socio-economic benefit of mankind and the well being of the environment.
-These societies and organisations must be in full compliance with the objectives of Article 3 of these statutes and must be non-profit organisations, and must have legal status.
+Subject to the recommendation of three European Member Societies in good standing, scientific and technical societies and organisations located in a country that is not a full member state of the Council of Europe, and that are in pursuance of the advancement, best practice and education of the science and technology of corrosion and its control for the socio-economic benefit of mankind and the well-being of the environment, may become International Members.
+These societies and organisations must be in full compliance with the objectives of Article 3 of these statutes, must be non-profit organisations, and must have legal status.

 Article 9.1.
-Affiliate Membership of the EFC is available to organisations which support the purpose of the EFC (see Article 3) on payment of an appropriate annual contribution.
+Affiliate Membership of the Association is available to organisations which support the purpose of the Association (see Article 3) on payment of an appropriate annual contribution.
 Two classes of Affiliate Membership exist; one for Companies and the other for Universities and Research Organisations.

 Resignations and Exclusions

-Article 10.
-Any EFC Member Society or Affiliate Member has the right to resign from the EFC.
-The member must give notice of this decision in writing to one of the three offices of the EFC General Secretariat.

 Article 11.
-Any Member Society or Affiliate Member which fails to respect the obligations devolving upon it by the present statutes may be excluded from the EFC.
-It is the duty of the Board of Administrators, after hearing the defence of the body concerned, to report to the General Assembly which has the sole power of decision in the matter.
+Any Member Society, Member, Honorary Member, Affiliate Member or Branch has the right to resign from the Association.
+The member must give notice of this decision in writing to one of the three offices of the General Secretariat.

 Article 12.
-The amount of the annual subscription for Member Societies or Affiliate Members is adopted by the General Assembly on the proposal of the Board of Administrators.

-The General Assembly shall approve the manner in which all EFC funds are managed and the disposal of any assets and funds remaining, having honoured all outstanding debts, in the event of dissolution of the EFC.
+Any Member Society or Affiliate Member which fails to respect the obligations devolving upon it by the present statutes may be excluded from the Association.
+It is the duty of the Board of Administrators, after hearing the rebuttal of the body concerned, to report to the General Assembly which has the sole power of decision in the matter.

 Article 13.
+The amount of the annual subscriptions for Member Societies and Affiliate Members is adopted by the General Assembly on the proposal of the Board of Administrators.

+The General Assembly shall approve the manner in which all funds of the Association are managed and the disposal of any assets and funds remaining, having honoured all outstanding debts, in the event of dissolution of the Association.

-The EFC is administered and managed by a Board of Administrators hereafter abbreviated to "BoA".
+Article 14.
+The Association is administered and managed by a Board of Administrators hereafter abbreviated to “BoA”.

 The four nominated administrators are subject to ratification by the General Assembly.
 The eight elected administrators are subject to election by the General Assembly.